Designing a conversational learning experience for complex psychological concepts

 • Reflection and self-explanation: learners apply the framework to their own experience, not hypothetical examples.

-• Transfer built into the sequence: every path ends with a coping skill, ensuring reflection connects to application.
+• Transfer built into the sequence: every path ends with a coping skill and a personalised flashcard, ensuring reflection connects to application.

 Tone of voice